CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 <br/>

-5.2 Delete the planespotter namespace
+5.2 Delete the planespotter namespace which should delete all of the associated resources within the namespace:

 ```bash